mateoguzmana/semantic-pr-composer/README.md

 ### Project Base URL

-The project base URL is used to determine the base URL for the project/task/ticket system.
+Used to determine the base URL for the project/task/ticket system.

 Example: